 Note: We strongly recommend that you stop the Importer before rebooting, especially if it is during the "Run During Interval" period.
+Aborting during Interruptible Import can result in one record not being completely indexed.
+Aborting during Express Import can result in many records not being completely indexed.

 Never reboot the machine while the Importer is running!
+Rebooting often occurs after installing new software, when the application asks if you want to restart your machine.

-If an import is interrupted by a power failure or reboot, the textbase may be left in a damaged state.
+When an import is interrupted by a power failure or reboot, the textbase may be left in a damaged state.
 DB/TextWorks displays an error message when you open a damaged textbase.